James Syme Drew: Second World War

 In June 1944, Drew was made Director-General of the Home Guard and the Territorial Army.

 Postwar period

 In 1946, Drew became chairman of the British Royal Legion Scotland.

 In 1947, Drew was made Deputy Lieutenant of Perthshire.

-Death

-Major-General Sir James Syme Drew, K.B.E., C.B., D.S.O., M.C., D.L. died 27 Jun 1955, at his home, Balavoulin, near Blair Atholl, Scotland.
+Drew died 27 Jun 1955, at his home, Balavoulin, near Blair Atholl, Scotland.

 Honours, decorations, awards and distinctions

 Mentioned in despatches

 For his distinguished and gallant services and devotion to duty during the First World War, Drew was mentioned in despatches on a total of six occasions: